 If you can’t admit failure, you’ll find your own tough to handle.
 This is an easy one to skip over, but it is so important.
 Forgetting about your failures makes moving on so much harder when your next failure comes (and you know it will).
 When I run into an issue, I make a point to think back to all the failures in my life.
 After realizing that failure is par for the course, I find it easier to move forward and learn from the catastrophe.

 Our failure hypocrisy is hurting our teams and our companies.
 If you’re a leader, it’s time for you to open up about failure.
 Yes, it will be embarrassing at first, but you will learn more and watch your team — and you — grow stronger.
 Act now.
-Don’t fail at failure.
+Don’t fail at failure, failure is fuel.

 I originally wrote this piece for the Harvard Business Review.
 You can read it here.